-Following the transition from junior to senior competitions, Rhys McClenaghan is hard training in the hope of qualifying for the Olympics in 2020.
-The gymnast, who turns eighteen next month, has put Irish gymnastics on the radar after winning Gold on the pommel horse at the Croatia World Cup.
+Following the transition from junior to senior competitions, Rhys McClenaghan is hard at training in the hope of qualifying for the gymnastics team at the Tokyo 2020 Olympic Games.
+Rhys, who turns eighteen next month, has put Irish gymnastics on the radar after winning Gold on the pommel horse at the Croatia World Cup earlier this year.
 We spoke to Rhys about his training regime, how he got into gymnastics and his ongoing journey to Tokyo 2020.

 How did you get into gymnastics?

-Have you had to make any sacrifices to become a gymnast?
+Have you had to make any sacrifices because of your career so far?

 Every gymnast will tell you that gymnastics is more of a lifestyle than it is a sport.
 Training comes first, always.
 This can be frustrating at times but having a huge amount of love for the sport and having them personal goals that I set myself makes all the sacrifices worth it.

-Would you like to do a TV show like Strictly Come Dancing where both Louis Smith and Claudia Fragapane competed?
+Would you like to do a TV show like Strictly Come Dancing (which fellow gymnasts Louis Smith and Claudia Fragapane have both competed in)?

 I would love to do some sort of reality TV show.
 I feel like it gives people a chance to get to know the person when they aren’t preparing for a major competition or training intensely.

-You hope to be a part of the Olympic team in Tokyo 2020, how will you prepare for this?
+You hope to be a part of the team going to the Tokyo 2020 Olympic Games, how will you prepare for this?